Turkmenistan. The Karakum’s “Gate to Hell”

 Although it may be tempting to believe that the crater is a natural phenomenon, it is the byproduct of an industrial accident.
 One story holds that it was discovered when a local shepherd who inhaled the gas collapsed and died.
 In 1971 the Soviets built a platform on the site to recover the gas.
 Shortly after building the structure a large hole swallowed the platform.
 It is unclear how the methane was ignited but one story suggests that a fire was intentionally set because of the potential health impacts of unburned gas on nearby settlements.
 In 2010, Turkmenistan’s president commissioned an investigation of the crater’s influence on the development of natural gas within nearby reserves.
 Today, more than fifty years after its gas was ignited, the crater continues to burn.
 Although we didn’t see them, there are two other craters nearby, one filled with water and another with mud.

 After thirty minutes observing the crater, we drove to a nearby tourist encampment featuring two dozen yurts.
-Used by Central Asia’s nomadic peoples for more than 3,000 years, yurts are portable, round tents created by covering a collapsable wooden lattice with skins or felt made from camel and/or sheep wool.
+Used by Central Asia’s nomadic peoples for more than 3,000 years, yurts are portable, round tents created by covering a collapsible wooden lattice with skins or felt made from camel and/or sheep wool.
 My wife and I shared a yurt equipped with battery powered lights and a small passage leading to a covered shower and toilet.
 That evening we were served a meal of chicken kabobs and plov (a rice dish).
 Before retiring, we walked the one-kilometer trail back to the crater for a few night photos.
 The next morning, we were back in our 4WD vehicle and headed towards Khiva, Uzbekistan.